Pleasant View Cemetery

 Ledger Notes: Age: 85 Yrs., 1 Mos., 22 Days Funeral: Attrell's Chapels

-Other Notes: Listed in the ledger under "Wheaton"
+Other Notes: Listed in the ledger under "Wheaton", 1980 marriage to Harry Wheaton

 Monument Survey